codecarrotlabs/blog.codecarrot.net/_posts/code/pwa/2017-11-01-what-makes-a-web-app-progressive.md

 date: 2017-11-01 13:50:00
 categories: code
 tags: coding pwa progressive-web-app
-description: Progressive Web Apps: a new trend in web development enthusiastically promoted by Google.
+description: Progressive Web Apps - a new trend in web development enthusiastically promoted by Google.
 Find out what they are about and how you can use them.
 image: //blog.codecarrot.net/images/phone-on-map-767838-edited.jpeg
 ---